-- Subp.
+Subp.
 3. Appeal.
-"Appeal" means a challenge to or dispute of an initial determination or redetermination made by MNsure enumerated under part 7700.0105, subpart 1, item A. - Subp.
+"Appeal" means a challenge to or dispute of an initial determination or redetermination made by MNsure enumerated under part 7700.0105, subpart 1, item A.

+Subp.
 4. Appeal record.
-"Appeal record" means all relevant records pertaining to the contested issues, including eligibility records filed in the proceeding, the appeal decision, all papers and requests filed in the proceeding, and if a hearing is held, the recording of the hearing testimony or an official report containing the substance of what happened at the hearing and any exhibits introduced at the hearing. - Subp.
+"Appeal record" means all relevant records pertaining to the contested issues, including eligibility records filed in the proceeding, the appeal decision, all papers and requests filed in the proceeding, and if a hearing is held, the recording of the hearing testimony or an official report containing the substance of what happened at the hearing and any exhibits introduced at the hearing.

+Subp.
 5. Appeals examiner.
-"Appeals examiner" means a person appointed to conduct hearings under this part by the MNsure board and includes human services judges of the Department of Human Services and administrative law judges of the Office of Administrative Hearings, when acting under a delegation of authority from the MNsure board. - Subp.
+"Appeals examiner" means a person appointed to conduct hearings under this part by the MNsure board and includes human services judges of the Department of Human Services and administrative law judges of the Office of Administrative Hearings, when acting under a delegation of authority from the MNsure board.

+Subp.
 6. Appellant.
 "Appellant" means the applicant or enrollee, the employer, or small business employer or employee submitting an appeal.
 Appellant includes the appellant's attorney or representative.
-An appellant who is not a business owner may file and appeal on his or her own behalf or on behalf of the appellant's household. - Subp.
+An appellant who is not a business owner may file and appeal on his or her own behalf or on behalf of the appellant's household.

+Subp.
 7. Business day.
-"Business day" means any day other than a Saturday, Sunday, or legal holiday as defined in Minnesota Statutes, section 645.44. - Subp.
+"Business day" means any day other than a Saturday, Sunday, or legal holiday as defined in Minnesota Statutes, section 645.44.

+Subp.
 8. Business hours.
 "Business hours" means the hours between 8:30 a.m. and 4:30 p.m., Central Standard Time, on business days.

-09/19/13 REVISOR SGS/PT AR4203ST 07/17/13 KL VISOK 505/11 1111720351
+Subp.
+9. Case file.
+"Case file" means the information, documents, and data, in whatever form, which have been generated, collected, stored, or disseminated by the agency in connection with the person and the program or service involved.